 🎯 A targeted resume is very clearly aimed at the specific role you’re applying for.
 You customize every detail and highlight what you’ve got in your past that’s relevant to the job description.

-You’ll spend a lot more time on a targeted resume, but they can be very effective because they are tightly aligned with what the original job posting is looking for.
+You’ll spend a lot more time on a targeted resume, but it can be very effective because they are tightly aligned with what the original job posting is looking for.
 It’s tempting to start embellishing the details of your career history to hit everything the employer wants, this won’t be great when you’re expected to back these things up in the role.

 Pro-TipHave a go at writing every resume to be targeted at the specific job.
-A generic CV is easy to spot in a pile; show the recruiter you’ve really spent time on applying for their role.
+A generic CV is easy to spot in a pile; show the recruiter you’ve really spent time applying for their role.

 Every type of resume serves a different purpose, and you’ll probably use different ones throughout your career path.
 The right one to use now will depend on your circumstances at the moment.